confluentinc/ksql/docs/how-to-guides/convert-changelog-to-table.md

 ## Materializing a changelog `STREAM`

 The best way to materialize an input topic as a table is the `CREATE SOURCE TABLE` statement.
-If you already have a `STREAM`, though, you can also materialize it as a table with the `CREATE TABLE ...
+If you already have a `STREAM`, you can also materialize it as a table with the `CREATE TABLE ...
 AS ...` statement.
-Let's say you have a `STREAM` of events in ksqlDB that represent a series of changes called `changelog_stream`, and you want a view of the data that reflects the latest values for each key.
+This is useful if you have a `STREAM` of events in ksqlDB that represents a series of changes called `changelog_stream`, and you want a view of the data that reflects the latest values for each key.

 Begin by telling ksqlDB to start all queries from the earliest point in each topic:
 ```sql